When Are You Eligible for Parole in Texas?

 What is Parole in Texas?

 Parole is considered the discretionary release of an individual from prison by the Texas Board of Pardons and Paroles.
-Parole enables the parolee to serve out the remainder of his or her prison sentence under community supervision.
-During parole, the parolee begins the task of integrating himself or herself into the community.
+Parole enables the parolee to serve out the remainder of their prison sentence under community supervision.
+During parole, the parolee begins the task of integrating themselves into the community.

 3g and Non-3g Offenses